Notre-Dame-du-Lac, Quebec: History

-Adjoinment with Cabano

-On 21 June 2009, the motion to join Notre-Dame-du-Lac with the neighbouring city of Cabano was adopted by 70% by referendum.
+On 21 June 2009, the motion to merge Notre-Dame-du-Lac with the neighbouring city of Cabano was adopted by 70% by referendum.
 The latter voted favourably on the option in excess of 56%.
 On 5 May 2010, a decree authorizing the joining of the two cities was published in the Gazette officielle du Québec (official newspaper of Québec).
-This decree announced the holding of elections on 20 June 2010 to elect a new mayor and a new city council.
-While awaiting the adoption of a new permanent name, the new city was designated "Cabano–Notre-Dame-du-Lac".
+The decree announced the holding of elections on 20 June 2010 to elect a new mayor and a new city council.
+While awaiting the adoption of a new permanent name, the new city was designated "Cabano–Notre-Dame-du-Lac."
 A referendum organized in the two former cities made the choice of Témiscouata-sur-le-Lac as the new name of the city.

 Tourism

 The bike trail Le Petit Témis (135 km) which follows the banks of the lake reveals its lake and the island in a tour of nature.
 Each year, the "hotdog party" occurs on the beach of the lake.